String Special Cases

 For instance a quote character after a backslash, \", does not mean the end of a string literal.
 It means a quote character is literally used in the string: "He said, \"Hello!\", over and over."

-We can illustrate with csharp, first with a simple string:
+We can illustrate with a scratch program, first with a simple string:

 Hello world!